-LEGAL GUIDANCE FROM THE EXPERIENCED NEW YORK CITY DIVORCE LAWYERS AT STRAZZULLO LAW FIRM
+LEGAL GUIDANCE FROM THE EXPERIENCED NEW YORK CITY DIVORCE LAWYERS AT STRAZZULLO LAW & ASSOCIATES, PLLC

 After child custody, property division is the most contentious area in divorce.
 Emotional attachment to possessions can cause people to dig in their heels for a fight.
 That is when an experienced attorney can be the most helpful.
 Some things are worth fighting for… some things are not.
 Your goal in the process of dividing marital assets is to get your share of the property and cash, not to give it to your divorce lawyer in a long, drawn-out court case.

-At the Strazzullo Law Firm, we help our clients clarify their goals and values so that they reach property settlement agreements they can live with.
+At the Strazzullo Law & Associates, PLLC, we help our clients clarify their goals and values so that they reach property settlement agreements they can live with.
 When mediation is possible, we encourage clients to use that avenue.
 It is less costly and less time consuming, and often results in better outcomes.

-Contact a property settlement attorney at the Strazzullo Law Firm for a no-nonsense approach to property division.
+Contact a property settlement attorney at the Strazzullo Law & Associates, PLLC for a no-nonsense approach to property division.

 Dividing Marital Property and Debt